dragan717080/TkinterApps/README.md

 2. Continents Economy Risk Indexes

 Application that provides insight about economy risk to continents according to Global Economy data.
 Click on the map to see each continent's economy risk index.
 Index is composed of four parameters:

--Fragile State Index
+- Fragile State Index
--Factionalized Elites Index
+- Factionalized Elites Index
--Military Spending Percentage Index
+- Military Spending Percentage Index
--Oil reserves index
+- Oil reserves index

 ## Usage